MMIV-ML/ELMED219-2021/setup.md

 # Unix Shell

-Learners need to understand what files and directories are and what a working directory is.
-These concepts are covered in the [Unix Shell](http://swcarpentry.github.io/shell-novice) lessons (thanks to [Anne Fouilloux](https://www.mn.uio.no/geo/english/people/adm/annefou), UiO)
+It will be useful to understand what files and directories are and what a working directory is.
+These concepts are covered in the

-# Programming with Python

-The best way to learn how to program is to do something useful, so [this](http://swcarpentry.github.io/python-novice-inflammation) introduction to Python is built around a common scientific task: **data analysis** (we are studying inflammation in patients who have been given a new treatment for arthritis, and need to analyze the first dozen data sets of their daily inflammation); see also [here](https://github.com/swcarpentry/python-novice-inflammation).
+[Unix Shell](http://swcarpentry.github.io/shell-novice) lessons (thanks to [Anne Fouilloux](https://www.mn.uio.no/geo/english/people/adm/annefou), UiO)

 ## A note on R (tip for previous R users)